Ryyk/recipe-app-api/README.md

-# Create an REST API with Python, Django REST Framework and Docker using Test Driven Development (TDD)
+# REST API with Python, Django REST Framework and Docker using Test Driven Development (TDD)

 ## Docker: